kbss-cvut/termit-web/_pages/tutorial.markdown

 Searching terms is an elementary task.
 Term in TermIt is a concept in specified context, e.g. 'construction' may be represented by two terms, where one stands for a constructed object (building) and second one represents a process of a constructing a building.
 Terms are usually defined in a context of a vocabulary, e.g. vocabulary of a specific legislative document (construction in a meaning of a specific law) or a specific data set (set of ongoing constructions of building within a municipality).

-Lets find a term "Building" from the vocabulary 'Vocabulary of Prague Building Regulations 2016'.
+Let's find a term "Building" from the vocabulary 'Vocabulary of Prague Building Regulations 2016'.

 #### Search bar
 The easiest way of searching terms is typing their name (label) into the search bar in the upper part of the page.